FlurinBruehwiler/FlareOS/docs.md

 With int 0x10 you can do other cool stuff, see [here](https://en.wikipedia.org/wiki/INT_10H)

 ### Interrupts
+Interrupts are represented by a single number which is an index into the interrupt vector table.
+This table is located at 0x0, so at the complete beginning of memory.
+The entry of the table points to an ISR (Interrupt service routine), that actually contains the instructions.

 An interrupt can be called via `int 0x10`.
 - `0x10` video interrupt [see](#printing-to-bios-output)
 - `0x13` hard disk and floppy disk [see](#interrupt-0x13)